infretis/infentory/puckering/README.md

 $$c=\text{subcycles}\cdot \text{timestep}$$

-which is found in the `infretis.toml` file.
+which is found in the `infretis0.toml` file.

 #### 🤔 Question 6-8